Equations in virtually abelian groups: languages and growth: Relative growth of algebraic sets

 \begin{theorem}[Section 12 of \cite{Benson}] For each $\pi\in P$, there exists a set $U^\pi\subset W^\pi$ such that every word in $U^\pi$ is geodesic, every element in $G$ is represented by some word in $\bigcup_{\pi\in P} U^\pi$, and no two words in $\bigcup_{\pi\in P} U^\pi$ represent the same element.
 Furthermore, each $U^\pi\phi_\pi$ is a polyhedral set in $\Z^{m_\pi}$. \end{theorem}

-\begin{cor} The weighted growth series $\mbS_{G,G}(z)$ of $G$ is rational, with respect to all generating sets. \end{cor} \begin{proof} The growth series $\mbS_{G,G}$ is precisely the growth series of $\bigcup_{\pi\in P} U^\pi$ as a set.
-We have and thus is rational since each $\mbS_{U^\pi\phi_\pi}(z)$ is a positive polyhedral set and hence rational by Proposition \ref{prop:polyhedralrationalgrowth} \end{proof}
+\begin{cor} The weighted growth series $\mbS_{G\subseteq G}(z)$ of $G$ is rational, with respect to all generating sets. \end{cor} \begin{proof} The growth series $\mbS_{G\subseteq G}$ is precisely the growth series of $\bigcup_{\pi\in P} U^\pi$ as a set.
+From Definition \ref{def:phipi} we have and thus is rational, since each $\mbS_{U^\pi\phi_\pi}(z)$ is a positive polyhedral set and hence rational by Proposition \ref{prop:polyhedralrationalgrowth}